runwayml/learn/docs/getting-started/overview.md

 5) **Run/Stop & Install**: This button will allow you to start and stop your models.
 Learn more about [running a model](tutorials/tutorial_t2i.md).

-## Settings
+### Settings

-The **Settings** view has your account details, remaining credits, locally installed models and checkpoints as well and information about Runway.
+The **Settings** view has your account details, remaining credits, locally installed models, and checkpoints as well and information about Runway.

 ![Input/Output View](assets/images/views/settings.jpg)